Fast Multipole Attention: A Scalable Multilevel Attention Mechanism for Text and Images: Introduction

 In this work, we propose an efficient variant of attention called \textit{Fast Multipole Attention (FMA)}, which uses different resolutions according to the distance between the input and output tokens.
+This multilevel strategy is inspired by fast summation methods from $n$-body physics and the Fast Multipole Method \cite{Barnes1986-ah,greengard1987fast, beatson1997short,Martinsson2015}.
 Specifically, in the neighborhood of the query, attention is calculated with keys and values in full resolution.
 Moving away from the query, keys and values are grouped and downsampled (or \emph{summarized}) in increasingly larger groups using learned downsampling weights, and attention is calculated in lower resolution.
-The resulting attention matrix has a hierarchical structure, as in Figure \ref{attnmat}.
+The resulting attention matrix has a hierarchical structure.
 FMA preserves the global receptive field of full attention and has an overall complexity of $\mathcal{O}(n\log n)$ or $\mathcal{O}(n)$, depending on whether the queries are downsampled or not.
-It can be used in both autoregressive and bidirectional settings, as used, for example, in the GPT family and BERT family of language models.
+It can be used in both autoregressive and bidirectional settings, as used, for example, in the GPT- and BERT-like language models, respectively.
+We further extend FMA to two-dimensional inputs such as images.
+Given a feature map of spatial size $H\times W$, 2D FMA constructs a quad-tree hierarchy: neighboring patches attend at full resolution, whereas distant regions interact through progressively coarser learned summaries.
+Because the grouping operations factor along the two spatial axes, the computational and memory cost scales as $\mathcal{O}(HW\log (HW))$.
+It can be further reduced to $\mathcal{O}(HW)$ with query downsampling, achieving linear complexity in the number of pixels.
+This global yet efficient scheme eliminates the need for fixed windows or local attention heuristics employed by ViT~\cite{vit}, PVT~\cite{pvt}, or Swin~\cite{swin}, enabling megapixel scale attention without tiling.
+The general FMA approach is extensible to tensors with higher dimensions than 2.